History

 - 1990: Holly Park Medical Clinic and Rainier Vista Medical Clinic consolidate.

-- Sealth High School Teen Health Center founded.
+- 1993: Chief Sealth High School-Based Health Center founded

 - 2000: Providence-Rainier Medical Clinic joins organization and becomes Rainier Beach Medical Clinic; Southeast Family Dental Clinic moves to new location; Greenwood Medical Clinic opens.

-- 2001: West Seattle Teen Health Center, Madison Wellness Center, 45th St. Clinic, and Roosevelt Teen Health Center join organization.
+- 2001: West Seattle High school-based health center, Madison Middle school-based health Center, 45th St. Clinic, and Roosevelt High school-based health center join organization.

-- 2003: New High Point Medical and Dental Clinic built to replace Joe Whiting Dental Clinic and High Point Medical Clinic.
+- 2003: New High Point Medical & Dental Clinic built to replace Joe Whiting Dental Clinic and High Point Medical Clinic.

-- 2005: Pike Market Medical Clinic joins organization.
+- 2005: Pike Market Medical Clinic joins organization—now called Pike Place Market clinic

 - 2006: Georgetown Dental Clinic renovated.